geekboyuk/flock-test-backend/README.md

    API Documentation can become out of date with the end-points that the define.
 I could have used Swagger instead of API Blueprint, and generated the end-points, however, I wanted full control over the definitions.
 Instead I plan to create tests to ensure the documentation matches the exposed endpoints and use in CI.
 I'm personally not keen on auto-generated code in production, as if it fails, it's typical to be during a time of crisis.

+   Wanted to call the host API multiple times, but there is no point in continually hammering it, so using library p-retry: It does exponential backoff and supports custom retry strategies for failed operations.

 3. What technical compromises did you have to make in order to achieve your solution?
 What is the severity of this tech debt, and what would a path to resolving it look like?

    Picking to create a custom caching mechanism meant more tests had to be created, instead of using a known and robust solution.
 It should be easily replacable if required in the future.